-If you are paying money into a registered pension scheme your contributions receive tax relief.
+If you're paying money into a registered pension scheme your contributions receive tax relief.
 This means you don’t pay tax on the money you put into your pension account.

-The pension tax rules state you can’t take your benefits before age 55, unless you are suffering from ill health.
-If you take your benefits before age 55, this is considered an unauthorised payment by HMRC and you would have to pay back the tax relief.
-This is known as Pension Liberation.
+The pension tax rules state you can’t take your benefits before age 55, unless you're suffering from ill-health.
+If you take your benefits before age 55, this is considered an unauthorised payment by HMRC, and you would have to pay back the tax relief.
+This is known as pension liberation.